Matty-El/urban-attiva/README.md

 18. Navigate to the Deploy tab.

-19. Add, commit and push your changes in your CLI and to deploy to Heroku:
+19. Add, commit, and push your changes in your CLI and to deploy to Heroku:

 -   git push heroku main